Columbia Museum of Art: 1998 building and collections

 Furniture includes pieces by Duncan Phyfe, Gustav Stickley, and Louis Majorelle; silver by the Hayden brothers of Charleston; stained glass by Daniel Cottier and the Tiffany Studios; and ceramics from Newcomb College.
 Special collections housed at the museum include drawings in the Dorothy and Herbert Vogel Collection and Bunzlauer pottery from Eastern Germany.

 In 2019, the museum exhibited work by Jasper Johns and his collection of paintings by modern artists such as Andy Warhol and Roy Lichtenstein.
 (He attended USC from 1947 to 1948 and grew up in South Carolina.
 Johns spent several years living with his aunt Gladys on Lake Murray, which is why there's a children's program at the museum called Gladys' Gang.)
 The museum also had the exhibition "Charcoal drawings by Georgia O'Keeffe from 1915" in 2016; she taught at Columbia College in late 1915.
 It has also had exhibitions by Matisse, Dalí, and Norman Rockwell.
 Others have included "Turner to Cézanne (with Van Gogh)" in 2009, "Monet to Matisse" in 2013, and a 20-ft.
-(610 cm) Jackson Pollack mural in 2019.
+(610 cm) Jackson Pollock mural in 2019.
 There was the photography exhibition "Who Shot Rock & Roll: A Photographic History, 1955 to the Present" in 2010.